Jewellery, accessories, interior, garments

 Today Lisa manages her business with the help of a team of eight.
 Together they are continuously working on the execution of the idea as well pushing the brand forward.

 Lisa is not only an entrepreneur, but also an activist.
 Besides talking about ethical consumption and social entrepreneurship at events and panels, she started her #fairbylaw petition on Change.org.
-Almost 160,000 people have signed the petition so far.

 In 2019 Lisa teamed up with her friend Naomi Ryland (co-founder of tbd*) to write the business book Starting a Revolution – What we can learn from female entrepreneurs about the future of business.
 Since founding their companies, Naomi and Lisa have been on the lookout for meaningful business advice but hardly any of the advice they heard from the startup world, and read in business books, seemed up to the challenges of our time, like climate change, deeply divided societies, growing inequality, and a disillusioned and burnt-out workforce.
 So they went on the lookout for new ideas and new role models, choosing to focus on a group of people who have been previously underrepresented in business (literature): women.
+After the successful self-publication in English, the business book was published in German translation by Econ (Ullstein Buchverlage) in August 2020.